 This emotional bond is said to be important to the child's successful passage through their developmental stages, and psychologists strongly encourage the continuation of this relationship as being vital to the child's psychological stability.

 How the "Primary Caregiver" Decision is Made

-When determining which parent has been the primary caretaker of a child for purposes of a custody decision, family courts focus on how parents have divided the key responsibilities for taking care of their child, including such tasks as:
+When determining which parent has taken care of a child the most for purposes of a custody decision, family courts focus on how parents have divided the key responsibilities for taking care of their child, including such tasks as:

-Depending on the state where the custody determination is being made, other factors may be considered as important when determining primary caretaker status.
-Even such things as exposure to second-hand smoke and volunteerism in the child's school have been considered in a primary caretaker analysis.
+Depending on the state where the custody determination is being made, other factors may be considered just as important when determining primary caregiver status.
+Even such things as exposure to second-hand smoke and volunteerism in the child's school have been considered.

 Making a Decision in the Best Interests of the Child

-If the question "who is the primary caretaker" is not easily answered, as when both parents have equally shared parenting responsibilities, courts will generally look to the "child's best interest" standard used for determining custody.
-Some of the factors a court will consider when making a decision in the child's best interest are:
+If the question "who is the primary caregiver" is not easily answered, as when both parents have equally shared parenting responsibilities, courts will generally look to the "child's best interest" standard used for determining custody.
+Some of the factors a court will consider when making a decision in the child's best interest include the following:

 Are You the Primary Caregiver?
 Protect Your Child's Interests With an Attorney's Help